Last updated on October 1st, 2018

 6. Keep the Cardinal Rules in Mind

 Remember that email design is like all other forms of graphic design, and requires you keep the cardinal rules in mind as much as possible.
 Stick to your brand color scheme, don’t change up your logo, and keep your company image in mind.
 Your designer or design team can only go so far without your help, so be ready to provide guidance on maintaining the right image without compromising the quality of your newsletter.
+Don’t forget to add email signature as well.
 The response your first email newsletter gets may just surprise you.